Haryana: Partition and aftermath

 During the Partition of India, the Punjab province was one of two British Indian provinces, alongside Bengal, to be partitioned between India and Pakistan.
-Haryana, along with other Hindu and Sikh dominated areas of Punjab province, became part of India as East Punjab state.
+Haryana, along with other Hindu and Sikh-dominated areas of Punjab province, became part of India as East Punjab state.
 As a result, a significant number of Muslims left for the newly formed country of Pakistan.
 Similarly, a huge number of Hindu and Sikh refugees poured into the state from West Punjab.
 Gopi Chand Bhargava, who hailed from Sirsa in present-day Haryana, became the first Chief Minister of East Punjab.

 Formation of Haryana

 Haryana as a state came into existence on 1 November 1966 the Punjab Reorganisation Act (1966).
 The Indian government set up the Shah Commission under the chairmanship of Justice JC Shah on 23 April 1966 to divide the existing state of Punjab and determine the boundaries of the new state of Haryana after consideration of the languages spoken by the people.
+It encompassed the predominantly Hindi-speaking southern part of former Punjab, while the state of Punjab was reduced to the area where Punjabi speakers formed the majority population.
 The commission delivered its report on 31 May 1966 whereby the then-districts of Hisar, Mahendragarh, Gurgaon, Rohtak and Karnal were to be a part of the new state of Haryana.
 Further, the tehsils of Jind and Narwana in the Sangrur district – along with Naraingarh, Ambala and Jagadhri – were to be included.

 The commission recommended that the tehsil of Kharar, which includes Chandigarh, the state capital of Punjab, should be a part of Haryana.
 However, Kharar was given to Punjab.
 The city of Chandigarh was made a union territory, serving as the capital of both Punjab and Haryana.

 Bhagwat Dayal Sharma became the first Chief Minister of Haryana.
+Chaudhary Devi Lal is credited to be the individual who pushed for the creation of this commission.
+He was an instrumental figure in the separation of the Haryana state from Punjab in 1966.